 an essence of inevitability into their nihilistic games.

-Suggestively intertwined, this post-war pair of black market
+Suggestively interwined, this post-war pair of black market

 Mary Magdalens rattled windowpanes as they masticated